 BP0263 | BP0273 | BP1830 | BP1835 | BP1836 | BP1838 | BP3835 | BP3836 | BP3838 | BP4836 | BP6260 | BP6262 | BP6270 | BP8266 | BP8960 | BP9960

-How to Enter 4-Digit European Code Instead of 5-Digit Radio Code?
+How to Enter 4-Digit European Code Instead of 5-Digit Code?

 Important Information

 The code supplied is a 4-digit European code.
-Due to the rarity of these CD players in North America, the US/Canada have a very limited catalog of codes for these radios.
+Due to the rarity of these CD players in North America, the US/Canada have a very limited catalog for these units.
 5-digit codes are often not available.
 Europe and most of the rest of the world uses a different FM/AM band frequency.
-You must get the radio back into EU Mode BEFORE you enter the code.
+You must get the unit back into EU Mode BEFORE you enter it.

 Unique Serial Numbers: X262, X263, X273, X272